-- Continuous Enrollment Fee: (Courses AIC9999) and AIC9998) - Continuous Enrollment is designated primarily for graduate students who have completed all their coursework and are working on one of the following: Dissertation, Thesis, Clinical, Internship, Externship, Capstone, Practicum or Field Based Research. - The Continuous Enrollment fee is charged once per term and is non-refundable.
+Continuous Enrollment Fee: (Courses AIC9999 and AIC9998)

+• Continuous Enrollment is designated primarily for graduate students who have completed all their coursework and are working on one of the following: Dissertation, Thesis, Clinical, Internship, Externship, Capstone, Practicum or Field Based Research.

+• The Continuous Enrollment fee is charged once per term and is non-refundable.
 Students must pay the fee prior to the end of the add/drop period.
-Failure to be properly enrolled in Continuous Enrollment will result in an administrative withdrawal from the College and all incomplete coursework will result in failure and possible dismissal from the program. - Students are required to maintain Continuous Enrollment each semester, including summers for programs requiring summer work, until their degree has been conferred.
-Continuous Enrollment is non-credit and nongraded.
-Continuous Enrollment is not financial aid eligible and is not used to establish full-time enrollment. - Students who wish to voluntarily withdraw from the college during the Continuous Enrollment portion of their program will receive a failing grade for any course carrying CIP and face possible dismissal from the program. - Students who are currently in Continuous Enrollment are not allowed to take a Leave of Absence.
+Failure to be properly enrolled in Continuous Enrollment will result in an administrative withdrawal from the College and all incomplete coursework will result in failure and possible dismissal from the program.

+• Students are required to maintain Continuous Enrollment each semester, including summers for programs requiring summer work, until their degree has been conferred.
+Continuous Enrollment is non-credit and non-graded.
+Continuous Enrollment is not financial aid eligible and is not used to establish full-time enrollment.

+Students who wish to voluntarily withdraw from the college during the Continuous Enrollment portion of their program will receive a failing grade for any course carrying CIP and face possible dismissal from the program.
+Students who are currently in Continuous Enrollment are not allowed to take a Leave of Absence.

+Once

-Application Fees and Deposits Application Fee \$ 50 Once
+Application Fees and Deposits

+Application Fee

 Deposit \$ 200 Once

 Deposit Occupational/Physical Therapy Tuition \$ 500 Once

-Miscellaneous Fees
+Miscellaneous Fees Ψ 200

 Graduate/Certificate Registration Fee \$ 30 Term (except MSOT,DPT)

 Graduation Fee \$ 100 Once per degree

 Course and Program Fees

 Master in Public Health

 Health Check Fee (TBD) \$ 120 Course

 Master of Public Health

 Health Check Fee (PCH5030, PCH7502) \$ 120 Course

-MS Exercise Science ı
+MS Exercise Science

 EXS5120 (Exercise Testing and Evaluation) \$ 360 Course

 EXS5290 (Bioenergetics in Athletic Performance \$ 360 Course

 Health Check Fee (EXS6500) \$ 120 Course

-MSN/FNP 1
+MSN/FNP

-Health Check Fee (NUR5040, NUR6042, \$ 120 Course
+Health Check Fee (NUR5040, NUR6042, NUR6560) \$ 120 Course

-NUR6560)

-0 1 1 1 1 1

-Occupational Therapy 1 .
+Occupational Therapy

 Health Check Fee (OTR5050, OTR5233, OTR6030) \$ 120 Course

 OTR5050 (Neuroscience Lab Fee) \$ 430 Course

 OTR5130 (Gross Anatomy Lab Fee) \$ 430 Course

 Fee: Fieldwork Management (OTR5140) \$ 155 Course

-Discosing 1 The second

-Physical Therapy ď 120
+Dhysical Thereny

-Health Check Fee (PTR7150, PTR7450, PTR7660) \$ 120 Course
+Physical Therapy Health Check Fee (PTR7150, PTR7450, PTR7660) \$ 120 Course

-Fee: Fieldwork Management (PTR7133) \$ 155 Course
+Fee: Fieldwork Management (PTR7133) \$ \$ 120 Course

+ree. riera, ork munugement (r rie, 155) Ψ 100 course